Patkeenz/SOEN341_Team3/README.md

 ## OBJECTIVE

 The objective of this project is to create a website similar to Amazon with three core features browsing for available items, adding items to the shopping chart and checking out.
-The website will need to be used by admins such as people selling the items and, normal users people shopping and browsing for items.
-As the project progresses and the team notices more features that may improve the users experience more features will be added to the website.
+The website will need to be used by admins such as people selling the items, and normal users people shopping and browsing for items.
+An additional feature is required that will complement the website’s three core features.
+Following proper software engineering practices, the Agile method will be used to document the program development process.
+The team members will contribute to the program and collaborate using Github.

-# CORE FEATURES
+## CORE FEATURES
-1) Browsing Items
+1) The first core feature, must allow the admin or user to login if they already have an account or register for a new account.
+The sellers must be able add items for sale.
+The buyers must be able to look through the items on the website and browse by category.
+In addition, the user should be able to check the product’s details.

-2) Adding items to the shopping cart
+2) As a second feature, the program allows the user to select a product quantity and add it to the cart.
+In addition, the product may be removed from the cart or its quantity changed.

-3) Checking out
+3) The third core feature is the checking out process.
+The user will have to add a payment method to finalize his purchase.
+The program will display the receipt (subtotal, tax, and shipping fees).
+This user is able to view or cancel his orders.